 Final Thoughts About Brachycephalic Dogs

-As you’ve seen with our lineup, the appearance of these dogs varies from extremely noticeable in pups like the Pekingese to those only mildly affected, such as the Yorkshire Terrier.
+As you’ve seen with our lineup, the appearance of these brachycephalic dog breeds varies from extremely noticeable in pups like the Pekingese to those only mildly affected, such as the Yorkshire Terrier.
 That’ll give you an indication of how likely the risk of complications is.
 We suggest that you monitor your pet’s health closely and make sure he gets his annual vet exam.
 It’s the smart way to care for your best friend.

 Featured Image Credit: Madhurima Handa, Pixabay